SerhiiKysliakov/taxi_service/README.md

 * Web-server: Apache Tomcat
 * Packaging: Apache Maven

-<h3>Configuration</h3>
+<h3>:smiley:Try it by yourself</h3>

 1. Clone this project into your local folder and open the project in an IDE.

-2. Configure Tomcat Server and set up the MySQL RDBMS on your machine.
+2. Configure Tomcat Server and set up the MySQL RDBMS on your computer.

 3. Replicate the database from the project by copying the script from init_db.sql into the MySQL Workbench query editor window.